pingcap/tidb-binlog/cmd/drainer/README.md

         target db type: mysql, postgresql (default "mysql") -detect-interval int
-        the interval time (in seconds) of detect pumps' status (default 10) -gc int
+        the interval time (in seconds) of detect pumps' status (default 10) -ignore-schemas string
-        an integer value to control expiry date of the binlog data, indicates for how long (in minutes) the binlog data would be stored. default value is 0, means binlog data would never be removed
-  -ignore-schemas string
         disable sync the meta schema (default "INFORMATION_SCHEMA,PERFORMANCE_SCHEMA,mysql") -log-file string